cebsmind/Age-Gender-classification/README.md

 ![image](https://github.com/cebsmind/Age-Gender-classification/assets/154905924/cb2b0071-8ae5-46dd-9cd1-9c7ee21499a5)

 # Pre-Processing
+## 1. Train / Test
-The first thing we need to do is to separate our datas into train/test for age & gender, like this :
+The first thing we need to do is to separate our datas into training set and test set, for age and gender.
 ```python
 # 'path' column contains file paths of images / 'Ages' and 'Genders' are target variables
 x_image_paths = df['path']